-The financial statements have been prepared with strong consideration of the impact of COVID-19 on the Group and its subsidiaries.
-The nature of the Group's activities and financial position has meant COVID has had an immaterial impact on the Group to date.
-The budget and the business plan were re-done under the COVID-19 conditions and subjected to various adverse scenarios.
-This work, along with the consideration of the mitigation plans and good level of liquidity, provides evidence in support of the Group and subsidiaries going concern.
-For this reason the Group continues to adopt the going concern basis in preparation of the financial statements.
+The financial statements are prepared on the basis that Newlon Housing Trust will continue for the forthcoming 12 months from the date of signing of these financial statements.
+The annual budget for 2023/24 and the business plan have also been issued and approved by the Board.
+The budget and the business plan were subjected to various adverse scenarios.
+This work, along with the consideration of the mitigation plans and good level of liquidity, provides evidence in support of the going concern.
+For this reason Newlon continues to adopt the going concern basis in preparation of the financial statements.